Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Summary and conclusions

 The thermodynamic analysis of the specific heats shows that while the dark matter sector remains thermally stable, the GCJG component undergoes a late-time phase transition that aligns with its transition toward a phantom-like regime.
 Such features highlight the rich phenomenology that emerges when nonlinear equations of state and dark-sector interactions coexist.

 This work suggests several promising directions for further investigation.
-First, the analytical expressions derived here allow a direct construction of the Hubble parameter, enabling a full observational analysis using CMB, BAO, SNIa, cosmic chronometers, and DESI-like data.
+First, the analytical expressions derived here allow for a direct construction of the Hubble parameter, enabling a full observational analysis using CMB, BAO, SNIa, cosmic chronometers, and DESI-like data.
 This will allow for a precise determination of the viable parameter space and a comparison with competing cosmological scenarios.
 Second, a natural extension is to study linear cosmological perturbations in the interacting GCJG model, including the growth rate of matter fluctuations and the imprint on CMB temperature and polarization spectra.
 This is essential for assessing whether nonlinear dark energy behavior combined with interactions can address current cosmological tensions.
 Third, model selection techniques (e.g., AIC, BIC, Bayesian evidence) will be necessary to evaluate whether the increased complexity of the GCJG interaction is statistically justified.
 Finally, given the connection between the GCJG EoS and Jacobi-type potentials, it would be interesting to explore potential links with scalar field realizations or modified gravity embeddings, which may yield additional theoretical insights.

 In summary, the interacting GCJG model constitutes a thermodynamically viable and phenomenologically rich alternative to standard dark-sector descriptions.
 Its nonlinear EoS, combined with a controlled energy exchange, generates behaviors (such as phantom crossing, late-time phase transitions, and effective deviations from cold dark matter) that could have observable signatures.
-Future observational and theoretical work will be crucial to assess the full potential of this framework in describing the dynamics of the dark sector.
+Future observational and theoretical work will be crucial in assessing the full potential of this framework to describe the dynamics of the dark sector.